Aliases for ATP2A1 Gene

 GeneCards Summary for ATP2A1 Gene

 ATP2A1 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 1) is a Protein Coding gene.
 Diseases associated with ATP2A1 include Brody Myopathy and Pseudomyotonia.
-Among its related pathways are CREB Pathway and Pre-NOTCH Expression and Processing.
+Among its related pathways are Calcium signaling pathway and Pre-NOTCH Expression and Processing.
 GO annotations related to this gene include calcium ion binding and nucleotide binding.
-An important paralog of this gene is ATP2C1.
+An important paralog of this gene is ATP2A2.

 UniProtKB/Swiss-Prot for ATP2A1 Gene

 Key regulator of striated muscle performance by acting as the major Ca(2+) ATPase responsible for the reuptake of cytosolic Ca(2+) into the sarcoplasmic reticulum.
 Catalyzes the hydrolysis of ATP coupled with the translocation of calcium from the cytosol to the sarcoplasmic reticulum lumen.
 Contributes to calcium sequestration involved in muscular excitation/contraction.